 While you don’t have to dive head over heels into stark minimalism, removing items that you no longer need will help instantly declutter the space.
 “Start with decluttering your clothing, shoes and accessories — it's helpful to gather all items from one particular category together and assess what it is you wear and what you don't,” says Lauren Saltman, professional organizer at Living.
 Simplified.
 This is def the time to donate items that don't fit or that you no longer enjoy wearing.
 Any items that are worn out, you can then dispose of.

 Once you’ve decided what stays and what goes, you may notice that you have a lot of linens and clothing items to work with.
 Getting these items to look tidy in your room could mean organizing your closet by color, grouping outfits by occasion on each hanger, or having the right storage options.

 Nowadays, the cords of our electronic devices can be a hassle to deal with.
-For unsightly electronics and jumbles of cords, consider organizing them all in one easily-accessible space.
+For unsightly electronics and jumbles of cords, consider organizing them all in one easily-accessible space using a cable manager.
 “A charging station by the bed or on your nightstand is a real game changer,” explains Wright.
 While a nightstand can help conceal cords, there’s also the option of finding a furniture piece with a built-in charging station.
-The goal is to have your devices in a place where you can reach them when needed but where they don’t present too much of a visual distraction.
+The goal is to have your devices in a place where you can reach them when needed, but where they don’t present too much of a visual distraction.

 I’m absolutely terrible for leaving mugs and half-empty drinks all around my bedroom.
 But in a small bedroom, this clutter can really make the space feel even tinier.
 “A messy sleeping area can contribute to a more cramped atmosphere,” says Artem Kropovinsky, interior designer at Arsight.
 “Aim to keep your bedside tables, dressers, and other areas free from clutter to foster a spacious and open environment.”